 5. Keep Email Size Under 100KB

-Fix: Optimize images (compress before embedding), use hosted images instead of inline Base64, and keep HTML clean.
+Fix: Optimize images (compress before embedding), use hosted images instead of inline Base64, remove redundant wrapper tables, and strip HTML comments and whitespace.

 6. Include Unsubscribe Infrastructure